Hiking Wachusett Mountain

 If you are looking for outdoor fun during the winter - visit our guide to Skiing Near Boston for tips on the best places to ski in New England including several that are just a short drive from Boston.

-Stacey Sao has been the Managing Director of the family-friendly events and activities website, BostonCentral for almost 20 years.
+Stacey Sao has been the Managing Director of the family-friendly events and activities website, BostonCentral for over 25 years.
 She continues to enjoy discovering and exploring new places to visit in the Greater Boston area.